MicrosoftEdge/WebView2Feedback/specs/DragStarting.md

 # Examples
 ## DragStarting
 Users can use `add_DragStarting` on the CompositionController to add an event handler that is invoked when drag is starting.
-They can use the the event args to start their own drag.
+They can use the event args to start their own drag.
 Notably the `Deferral` can be used to execute any async drag logic and call back into the WebView at a later time.
 The `Handled` property lets the WebView2 know whether to exercise its own drag logic or not.